top of page

 Well, the basic truth is that you are better off focusing your limited marketing budget on pursuing prospects who exhibit similar characteristics to your very best current and past customers.

 Of course, just like our clients, we at mdi have struggled with trying to put together an effective marketing plan with a limited budget.
-We've found that using a variation of the 80/20 rule is a simple and effective method to compose a good marketing plan.
+We've found that using a variation of the 80/20 rule is a simple and effective method to compose an effective marketing plan and wisely allocated a limited marketing budget..

-Basically, it is very likely that 80% of your revenue, comes from 20% of your customers.
+Basically, it is very likely that 80% of your revenue, comes from approximately 20% of your customers.
 Using this premise, we compile and sort our list of customers for the past two years from best to worst in terms of profit and revenue.
-From this sorted list, we can determine the top 20% in terms of mdi's earnings.
-We then determine the characteristics of these top 20% customers and design our marketing plan to find and actively reach out to prospects with similar characteristics.
-Using this information, we would allocate around 60% to 80% of our marketing budget towards relationship building with the top 20% of our cuatomer list, and seeking out customer prospects with similar characteristics.
+From this sorted list, we can determine which customers generate around 80% of our earnings fro that tme period.
+More often than not, this usually correlates to about 20% of our customers.
+We then determine the key characteristics of these top 20% customers, looking at things such as type of industry, location, product and service interest, reason for buying etc. This information provides a good baseline for crafting our marketing plan with the main focus on seeking out and actively pursuing prospects with similar characteristics.
+Using this information, we would allocate around 60% to 80% of our marketing budget in two key areas:

-At least once a year we do review the entire customer list to determine any significant changes in profit and/or revenue status or postioning of customers within each of the three broadly defined customer groups.
+At least once a year we do review the entire customer list to determine any significant changes in profit and/or revenue status and the ranking of customers within each of the three broadly defined customer groups.
 Based on our findings, customers may be moved from one group to another.

-This approach is simple and effective and provides a good starting point for the development and management of our annual marketing plan.
-Our course, along with this approach, we perform regular reviews on the return on investment for our marketing dollars to determine whether changes need to be made to improve effectiveness and return on invetment.
+In conclusion, we've found that this approach is not only simple and very effective, but also provides a good starting point for the development and management of our annual marketing plan.
+Our course, along with this approach, we perform regular reviews on the allocation of our marketing dollars to determine whether changes need to be made to improve effectiveness and return on investment.

 For help with your marketing planning needs, just call us at (513) 563-4900 or email at info@marketdirectinc.com.
 You can also visit our website at marketdirectinc.com.